d3ska/angular-google-api-locations-frontend/README.md

-# Locations using goole maps
+# Locations using Google maps

 The application shows the closest restaurants on the maps, from the place where we clicked.